strainer/trigfills/readme.md

 Trigfills
 =========

-Sin, cos, tan, asin, acos and atan polyfills for cross browser consistency.
+Sin, cos, tan, asin, acos atan atan2 polyfills for cross browser consistency.

 ## Reason

 Differences in trig function output between firefox and chrome, caused [strainer/fancy](github.com/strainer/fancy) simulations to run differently on the different browsers.
 Substituting the functions fixed this.

-These replacements do not have the full float64 bit accuracy which browser math functions have however they have about 10 decimal digits accuracy and can run a little quicker, as well as providing consistency across browsers.
+These replacements do not have the full accuracy which browser math functions have however they have about 10 decimal digits accuracy, provide consistency across browsers and even tend to run a little quicker.

 ## Usage